 HunterLab ColorQuest XE, UltraScan VIS and UltraScan PRO sensors have a diffuse illumination with unidirectional viewing (8°) geometry.
 They are referred to as CIE-conforming diffuse d/8° sphere instruments.

-The light trap port shall subtend an angle of 0.14 rad (8°) at the center of the specimen port along the wowing beam.
-With the light trap in position, without specimen the axis of the viewing beam shall pass through the centers of the specimen and light trap ports.
+The light trap port shall subtend an angle of 0.14 rad (8°) at the center of the specimen port along the viewing beam.
+With the light trap in position, the axis of the viewing beam shall pass through the centers of the specimen and light trap ports.

 As scattering is dependent on all elements in the optical path, particularly the integrating sphere, these parameters must be defined.
 The HunterLab ColorQuest XE, UltraScan VIS and UltraScan PRO sensors meet these sphere requirements.